-When the switch is in the "DOOR" position and any of the side doors and back door are opened, the lights will come on.
-After all the side doors and back door are closed, the lights remain on for about 15 seconds before fading out.
+With the switch in the "DOOR" position, the light comes on when any of the side doors and back door are opened.
+After all the side doors and back door are closed, the light remains on for about 15 seconds and then fades out.